McFck/kick-video-time-saver/README.md

 4. You can also access a history view from the extension popup for quick navigation.

 📥 Installation

-You can get it directly from the [Google Store](https://chromewebstore.google.com/detail/ggakiehgefdfddkndmafhokdhfcfbald?utm_source=item-share-cb) or download it locally
+You can get it directly from the [Google Store](https://chromewebstore.google.com/detail/ggakiehgefdfddkndmafhokdhfcfbald?utm_source=item-share-cb) or download it locally via instructions below
 1. **Download** source
 2. **Open** `chrome://extensions`.
 3. **Enable developer mode**